hocuscodus/qed-lang/_tutorial/28-expand-tag.md

 {% include sandboxframe.html qedsrc="tutorial/expand10.qed" code="65" gui="97" height="150px" %}

 This time, adding characters to the "Hello" has no effect on the blue rectangle size.
-It really takes into account both text and red rectangle sizes.
+The blue rectangle dimensions is only based on the red rectangle size.
 {: .notice--info}

 For cases where the `out` tag does not specify the size (e.g. `out: rect`) and the UI element has no sizeable child, you don't have to specify the `size: 0` tag.
 It will assume it.